amerkurev/scrapper/README.md

 ```console
 docker run -d -p 3000:3000 --name scrapper amerkurev/scrapper:latest
 ```
-Scapper will be available at http://localhost:3000/.
+Scrapper will be available at http://localhost:3000/.
 For more details, see [Usage](#usage)
 </details>

 ## Demo